codemechanic/midi-sysex-grammar/README.md

 # MIDI System Exclusive (SysEx) Grammar

 This grammar file maps the structure of the MIDI System Exclusive File Format.
 The MIDI SysEx File is a wrapper around manufacturer-specific data.
-Defining it facilitates parsing of the underlying MIDI data.
-Grammar files are written XML and can be loaded by the hex code and binary file analysis tools Synalize It! on [macOS](https://www.synalysis.net) and [Hexinator](https://hexinator.com) on Windows.
+Defining this structure facilitates parsing of the MIDI data it contains.

+Grammars are stored as XML and support both Python and Lua scripting languages.
+They are powerful in that they can export to C structs as well as inherit structures from object oriented languages.
+Grammars are used in conjunction with the hex and binary file analysis tools Synalize It! on [macOS](https://www.synalysis.net) and [Hexinator](https://hexinator.com) on Windows.

 This grammar does not cover MIDI System Common or System Real Time Messages, and focuses on Non Real Time Universal System Exclusive Messages.

 ## Installation
-1. Download and open the <a href="https://github.com/codemechanic/midi-sysex-grammar/blob/main/grammar/midi_sysex.grammar?raw=true" download>midi_sysex.grammar</a> in either Synalize It! or Hexinator.
+1. Download and open the <a href="https://github.com/codemechanic/midi-sysex-grammar/blob/main/grammar/midi_sysex.grammar?raw=true">midi_sysex.grammar</a> in either Synalize It! or Hexinator.
 2. Open a MIDI SysEx file.
+If you don't have one available you can download a sample SysEx file (like <a href="https://github.com/codemechanic/midi-sysex-grammar/blob/main/test_sysex/test_1.syx?raw=true">test_1.syx</a>) that is provided as a part of this repository.
 3. Apply the MIDI Sysex grammar to the SysEx file.

 ## MIDI System Exclusive links